A Complete Guide to Data Scientist Career Path

 Staff

 Even though this is a leadership role, you’ll spend some time coding.
 This, however, takes the smallest portion of your time.
-Your main task will be leading the data science projects.
-This will include planning, budgeting, preparing project documentation, and organizing cross-departmental teams.
-Staff provides a direction for the project members, including technical advice, mentoring, and coaching.
+Most of your time is spent leading complex AI/ML or data science projects, including technical planning, documentation, and cross-functional coordination.
+You’re expected to drive execution and make high-impact architectural decisions.

 Experience: 5-7 years